 the

-described earlier to illustrate:OPT
+described earlier to illustrate:OPT_CONFIGURE_ENABLE

 OPTIONS_DEFINE= OPT1 OPT2 OPT1_IMPLIES= OPT2 OPT1_CONFIGURE_ENABLE= opt1 OPT2_CONFIGURE_ENABLE= opt2